Policies and Procedures

 - Grade Appeals

 You should first contact your professor to discuss the grade.
 If you are unable to resolve the issue with the professor, please contact the Area Chair responsible for the class.
 The Area Chair can explain next steps in the appeal process.
-If you are unable to identify which area is responsible for your class, please contact the School of Business Academic Services Office (703-993-1880).
+If you are unable to identify which area is responsible for your class, please contact the School of Business Office of Student Success and Academic Services (703-993-1880).

 Please note that the School of Business handles grade appeals only for those classes taught by School of Business professors.
 If the course in question is taught by another department, you should contact that department for their grade appeal procedure.
-Also please note, that you may request that the School of Business Office of Academic Services delays imposing an academic suspension if the results of a pending grade appeal could change your academic status.
+Also, please note that you may request that the School of Business Office of Student Success and Academic Services delay imposing an academic suspension if the results of a pending grade appeal could change your academic status.
 An approved delay allows you to register while the appeal is in process.
-See Catalog Academic Policy AP.3.9.1
+See Catalog Academic Policy AP.3.9.1.

 - Independent Study